shortross27/User-Behavior-eCommerce/README.md

 - Top-Selling Brands: Dominance by Samsung and Apple, with significant shares by Xiaomi and Huawei.
 - Sales by Day: Friday is the peak sales day (15.31%); Monday has the lowest (12.70%).
 - Sales by Hour: Highest purchasing activity at 8 a.m.; strong demand between 6 a.m. and 10 a.m.
+- Top Performing Products: Smartphones lead with 196,260 sales, followed by headphones (14,992) and TVs (11,279).